PenguinOfWar/penguinofwar.github.io/_posts/2020-07-03-ethical-choices-in-2020.md

 2. I am keeping Twitter for the time being
 3. I would love to step away from Facebook (the company) entirely, however they are the parent company for Oculus and I love my Oculus Quest too much...
 4. Google Search is so good I'm struggling to find a footing with DuckDuckGo
-5. I don't even know where to start with Amazon, and that's before we get to my reliance on AWS
+5. I don't even know where to start with Amazon, and that's before we get to my reliance on Amazon Web Services (AWS)

 Some of these are easy (I should just man up and delete my Instagram already but where else am I going to post pictures of my dog?), and some are hard.